UK immigration curbs hurt visa hopefuls

 The program to tighten border controls began two years ago when the Conservative-Liberal Democrat coalition took office.

-During the election campaign, David Cameron, now the UK Prime Minster, said he wanted to reduce net annual migration - the number of immigrants entering the country minus the number of emigrants - from hundreds of thousands to tens of thousands.
+During the election campaign, David Cameron, now the UK Prime Minister, said he wanted to reduce net annual migration - the number of immigrants entering the country minus the number of emigrants - from hundreds of thousands to tens of thousands.

 Excluding visitor and transit visas, 13 percent fewer visas (529,000) were issued in the year ending March 2012 than in the previous 12 months (609,000), according to the Home Office.
 This reduction includes a 21 percent decrease in "study" visas, 8 percent in "work" and 16 percent in the "family" category.